victorchanglee/SpinVibe/README.md

 pip install -e .
 ```

-The code is parallelize over mpi using the mpi4py library.
+The code is parallelize over MPI using the mpi4py library.
 If MPI parallelization is available you can use

 ```bash
 pip install -e ".[mpi]"